gcallah/Rationalism/Yarvin/yarvin.md

 in evaluating different proposals for improving the current political situation.

-And among Yarvin's requirements for "The contract of any next regime" are:
+Among Yarvin's requirements for "The contract of any next regime" is  the
+following:

 "Every culture has the right to educate its children in the doctrines of its own tradition.
 Every culture has the right to judge the behavior of its